Met Office Safeguarding

 The Met Office strongly encourages developers to consult with us at the earliest possible stage and maintain contact throughout the process, so that we may work with the developer and ensure that any concerns can be addressed and overcome where possible.

 Developers can get free pre-planning advice for proposals within the Met Office consultation zones.
-Please refer to the PDF safeguarded zone maps above, and if you believe your proposal is within a particular zone then forward the pre-planning application form (PDF, 482 kB) to email@example.com.
+Please refer to the PDF safeguarded zone maps above, and if you believe your proposal is within a particular zone then forward the pre-planning application form to firstname.lastname@example.org.
 Alternatively complete the form below.
 Please note, pre-planning discussions with the Met Office do not remove the need for full and proper engagement with the planning system.

 For general enquiries relating to proposed planning applications that may affect Met Office safeguarded sites, please direct all correspondence to: